rfermann/nestjs-prisma-graphql-generator/README.md

 2. add NestJS-Prisma-GraphQL-Generator as a subsequent generator to your prisma.schema
 3. optionally configure NestJS-Prisma-GraphQL-Generator as described in the [Configuration](#configuration) section
 4. run prisma generate
+5. import generated types, enums and resolvers from `path/to/prisma/schema/@generated/nestjs`

 ## Configuration